kammau/Animal-Share/README.md

 # phase-5-project

-## What Is Petify?
+## What Is Animal Share?
-Petify is an interactive full-stack project that incorporates languages and technologies such as python3, flask-sqlalchemy, react, js, and redux.
+Animal Share is an interactive full-stack project that incorporates languages and technologies such as python3, flask-sqlalchemy, react, js, and redux.
 This web application is for pet owners looking to re-home their pets more easily and efficiently.
 It also allows people who may be looking for a new companion to be able to in an easier fashion without being overwhelmed.

 ## Setup
 To begin setup, fork, and clone this repository and head over to its directory in your terminal.
 To install the dependencies for the front end, in the `/client` directory type `npm install`.
 After that is complete, open a new terminal in this repos main directory and enter the pipenv virtual environment by typing `pipenv shell`.
 Head over to the `/server` directory and type `python seed.py`, to begin seeding the database.
 Once that has been completed you can launch the backend by typing `python app.py`.
 Back in your original terminal window type `npm start` in the `/client` directory to launch the front end.
 You are now ready to use this web application!